 CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

-This article is general information only.
-We maintain pages using primary-source checks and date-based reviews.
+General information only — we maintain pages with primary-source checks and date-based reviews.
 See editorial policy.

 General information only.
 This is not tax or financial advice.
 Consult a registered tax agent or licensed financial adviser for advice specific to your situation.

-Budget 2026 replaced the 50% CGT discount for individuals with cost base indexation plus a 30% minimum tax on real capital gains from 1 July 2027.
+The CGT reform is now law — passed 25 June 2026, royal assent 26 June 2026 (Treasury Laws Amendment (Tax Reform No. 1) Act 2026, Act No. 49 of 2026, plus companion rates Act No. 50 of 2026).
+It replaces the 50% CGT discount for individuals, trusts and partnerships with cost base indexation plus a 30% minimum tax on real capital gains from 1 July 2027.
 The headlines focused on property investors and share traders — but Australia’s $4 trillion superannuation pool has always operated under a different tax framework to individuals.
 Super funds — both self-managed (SMSF) and APRA-regulated retail/industry funds — pay 15% on income in accumulation phase, an effective 10% on CGT-discounted gains, and 0% in pension phase up to the Transfer Balance Cap.
-None of those rate settings were directly changed in Budget 2026.

 For the cross-asset overview (individuals, trusts, partnerships) and Treasury’s source examples, see the master article: 50% CGT Discount Reform: Cost Base Indexation + 30% Minimum Tax from 1 July 2027.